Why

 common questions.

-was the way most education happened, the primary means by
+private tutoring was the way most education happened, the

-which critical knowledge and skills were passed from one
+primary means by which critical knowledge and skills were

-generation to the next.
-Whether the subject matter is
+passed from one generation to the next.
+Whether the subject

-hunting mammoths, learning Latin, sewing a dress, playing
+matter is hunting mammoths, learning Latin, sewing a dress,

-piano, passing the bar exam, or mastering basic algebra,
+playing piano, passing the bar exam, or mastering basic

-that the best possible educational setting is "you,
+that the best possible educational setting is "yourself,

 Aristotle, and a log."